raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/design_patterns_software.md

 ---
 title: "Design patterns in software"
 description: "Design patterns are solutions that have been found to similar problems in software development.
-In this post I will tell you about the 23 identified design patterns, and their characteristics."
+Learn about the 23 identified design patterns."
 date: 2020-02-01
 categories: ["Architecture", "Swift"]
-tags: ["Swift"]
+tags: ["Development", "Code"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---